adaltas/node-nikita-docs/src/md/usages/registry.md

 When registered locally, the action is only available to from one Nikita instance, without modifying the global scope.

-For exemple, our Redis example could be re-written :
+For example, our Redis example could be re-written :

 ```js
 moodule.exorts = function(nikita){